 If you do go travel to Niagara Falls, don’t blame us for the tacky main street.
 It built itself when no one was looking.
 For something a little more gentrified, but without the Falls, visit Niagara-on-the-Lake, a historical town with lots of flowers, trim houses, cutesy boutiques, fine restaurants and brick heritage buildings – outdoing even the city of Victoria in the ‘harkening-back-to-the-British-Empire’ department.

-Niagara-on-the-Lake is Canada’s wine country, so if you’re looking for true Canadian things to do, expect to drink.
+Niagara-on-the-Lake is Canada’s wine country, so if you’re looking for true Canadian activities, expect to sip and savour.
 There is also excellent cycling.
 Try not to do both at once.

-Since you’re in Ontario anyway, check out Toronto, Canada’s largest metropolis and my ‘hood.
-Enjoy the sophistication (and pretentiousness – I can say that, I live here) of the neighbourhood of Yorkville, check out art and culture at the Royal Ontario Museum or the Art Gallery of Ontario or chill out on Toronto Island, a quick ferry ride away.
+Since you’re in Ontario anyway, spend at least one day in Toronto.
+Most travellers do.
+Canada’s largest metropolis (and my home base), it’s the commercial centre of the country and being here feels as if you’re in the swing of things.
+Enjoy the sophistication and pretentiousness (I can say that, I live here) of the neighbourhood of Yorkville, visit the CN Tower (which is sadly no longer the world’s tallest building, but still …), check out art and culture at the Royal Ontario Museum and the Art Gallery of Ontario, or chill out on Toronto Island, a quick ferry ride away.

 Where to go if you love the prairies